StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ### Required ServiceNow REST API endpoints

 The ServiceNow user configured in StackState Agent V2 must have access to read the ServiceNow API `TABLE`.
 The specific table names and endpoints used in the StackState integration are described below.
-All the REST API endpoints use HTTPS protocol for communication.
+All the named REST API endpoints use HTTPS protocol for communication.

 | Table Name | REST API Endpoint | Description |
 |:---|:---|:---|